Tag: The backlash

 He’s been sowing little seeds of hostility and paranoia and mistrust.
 He’s been ever so gently tarnishing the reputations of gnu atheists.
 Again.

 For instance on this post, which of course drew him like a fly to honey, because it was both scornful and inaccurate about me.
 His kind of thing!
 (I don’t know why he hates me so particularly, given that I’m hardly the only vocal atheist out there, but he does.)
-He saw … Read the rest
+He saw an opening for some poison, and he was ready.
+He was worried about the way new atheists talk.

 The gnu atheist-haters have been having a busy weekend.
 Yesterday Michael Ruse told us, after saying that he took Philip Kitcher’s article seriously even though he disagreed with it, and wouldn’t be writing about it if he didn’t –